seedstack/website/content/guides/deploy/configuration/storage.md

 # Application usage

-Applications can request a subdirectory inside the SEED storage directory for any purpose.
+Applications can request a subdirectory inside the Seed storage directory for any purpose.
 It is the responsibility of the application to manage this subdirectory and its contents.

 # Location

-Default location of the SEED storage directory is in the home directory of the user used to start the application:
+Default location of the Seed storage directory is in the home directory of the user used to start the application:

     (home)
         |-.seed